michaelkajala2/portfolio/README.md

 ## 🚀 About Me

-I'm a passionate Data Analyst with 5 years of experience in Data Science.
+I'm a passionate Data Analyist with 5 years of experience in Data Science.

 I specialize in creating end-to-end analytics solutions from exploratory data analysis to advanced machine learning algorithms that drive strategic decisions and deliver measurable business value.